Duet3D/wiki-content/Duet3D_hardware/Accessories/PT100_Temperature_Daughterboard.md

 ## Using PT1000 sensors

-To use PT1000 sensors witht the PT100 temperature sensor daughterboard, the reference resistor on the daughterboard would need to be changed:
+To use PT1000 sensors with the PT100 temperature sensor daughterboard, the reference resistor on the daughterboard would need to be changed:

 > The ADC therefore produces a digital output that is equal to the ratio of the RTD resistance to the reference resistance.
 A reference resistor equal to four times the RTD’s 0NC resistance is optimum for a platinum RTD.
 Therefore, a PT100 uses a 400 ohm reference resistor, and a PT1000 uses a 4k ohm reference resistor.